 📌 Reminder: Exemptions appear on your second installment tax bill issued in the summer.
 To learn more about how the property tax system works, click here.

-- own or have a lease or contract which makes you responsible for the real estate taxes of the residential property, and
+- Either own or have a lease or contract which makes you responsible for the real estate taxes of the residential property

-Proof of Identity and 2019 Occupancy of Property
+- Proof of Identity and occupancy in 2020.

 - You can supply an Illinois Drivers License / ID Card, Matrícula Consular ID, or City of Chicago ID Card.
 The name and property address must verify the application.
 The date of issue must verify that you occupied this property as of January 1, 2019.

 - Or, you can supply one document from List B and one from List C.

 • Illinois Drivers License / ID Card

 • Certificate of Naturalization (N-550/N-570)